Online RN to BSN Curriculum

 RN to BSN Nursing Courses

-Explore the conceptual foundations of baccalaureate nursing practice, including historical and societal influences, professional identity and accountability, critical inquiry, nursing theory, evidence-based practice, and quality and safety within the context of national policy documents and professional standards of care.
-Coursework is designed to assess, develop and advance scholarly writing.
+Explores the conceptual foundations of baccalaureate nursing practice including historical and societal influences, professional identity and accountability, critical inquiry, nursing theory, evidence-based practice, and quality and safety within the context of national policy documents and professional standards of care.
+Coursework is designed to assess, develop, and advance scholarly writing.
+Writing Intensive Course.
+4 semester credit hours.

 Prerequisite: Admission to RN to BSN Program.

-NRHL 330: Nursing Scholarship: Role of Research in Evidence-Based Practice (3 Credits)
+NRHL 330 Nursing Scholarship: Role of Research in Evidence-Based Practice

-Explore the research process as it applies to evidence-based nursing practice and healthcare.
+Explores the research process as it applies to evidence-based nursing practice and health care.
 Topics include ethics in research; steps in appraisal of evidence; design, sampling, data collection, data quality, and analysis; and interpretation of quantitative and qualitative research.
 Emphasis is placed on analysis and critique of research studies and the preparation of a proposal.
+3 semester credit hours.

 Prerequisite: NRHL 315.

-NRHL 345: Applications of Pathophysiology and Pharmacotherapeutics to Clinical Reasoning (3 Credits)
+NRHL 345 Applications of Pathophysiology and Pharmacotherapeutics to Clinical Reasoning

 Designed for the registered nurse to build upon existing knowledge and experience, this course provides an analysis of physiology and pathophysiological concepts related to complex, multisystem health alterations across the lifespan.
 Emphasis is placed on enhancement of critical thinking skills.

-NRHL 365: Health Promotion for Families, Communities, and Populations (3 Credits)
+NRHL 365 Health Promotion for Families, Communities, and Populations

-In this course, studies will focus on community as a partner in health promotion, through community assessment, evolving cultural competency, enhanced understanding of health disparities, and use of community resources and evidence-based practice to promote and maintain optimal health.
-This course includes 35 hours of clinical practice experience in the community.
+Emphasis is based on community as a partner, through community assessment, evolving cultural competency, enhanced understanding of health disparities, and use of community resources and evidence based practice to promote and maintain optimal health.
+This course includes 35 hours of clinical practice experiences in the community.
+Engaged Learning.
+3 semester credit hours.

-NRHL 394: Professional Practice in Leadership and Interprofessional Collaboration (3 Credits)
+NRHL 394 Professional Practice in Leadership and Interprofessional Collaboration

-Develop creative and innovative strategies and education to promote healthcare system change.
-Students demonstrate application of leadership skills and interprofessional collaboration through the completion of an immersion experience.
+Emphasis is placed on development of creative and innovative strategies and education to promote healthcare system change.
+Students demonstrate application of leadership skills and interprfessional collaboration through the completion of an immersion experience.
 This course includes 35 hours of clinical practice experience in a nursing leadership role.
+Engaged Learning.
+3 semester credit hours.